SteveBarnes-BH/bh_pip/docs/index.md

 --proxy=PITC-Zscaler-EMEA-London3PR.proxy.corporate.ge.com:80
 N.B.
 It may be worth setting your pip default with:
         pip config unset global.proxy
-GE_pip has dowloaded a semver wheel that you may wish to delete Press enter to continue!
+BH_pip has dowloaded a semver wheel that you may wish to delete Press enter to continue!
 ```